 “Man cannot discover new oceans unless he has the courage to lose sight of the shore.” – Andre Gide

 The power of routine cannot be overstated.
-Having a routine that you follow and execute every day is great, but that is the tip of the iceberg.
+Having a routine that you follow and execute every day is great, but that is just the tip of the iceberg.
 When you tap into the power of routine to achieve your goals – that’s when things get real.
-The focus is to create repeatable actions that propel you towards your goals.
-Routines help us perform those important activities in our day which solve problems.
+The focus is to create repeatable actions that will guide you to success.
+Routines make us perform those important activities in our day which solve problems.

 Routine Helps Identify Life’s Challenges

-Life as we know it can be full of constant stress, chaos, hardship, and failures.
-These past 4 months we have dealt with many of these challenges.
-We have changed how we live in a major way.
-It is how we deal with those challenges, push them aside, and overcome them is most important.
+We know life can be full of stress, chaos, hardship, and failures.
+In the past few months, we have faced many of these challenges.
+It is how we deal with those challenges that are most important.
 This is where routine can help.
 Identify these challenges and take action.
-Create a new routine, get stuff done.
+Build a new routine and get stuff done.
 Then we can move on to the more enjoyable parts of our lives.

 Why Routine is so Powerful

-Creating the routine takes commitment and a plan.
+Creating a routine takes commitment and a plan.
 First, why do you want to create this routine?
-Without a defined why or purpose, most plans are not implemented.
+If there is no strong “Why” there will be no strong desire to implement.
 Plan it out.
 What problem will this routine solve?
 What is the purpose?
-Is it Creating more time, less stress, generate enjoyment?
-Will this routine be hourly?
-Daily?
+Is it creating more time, less stress, bringing more joy?
+Will this routine be Daily?
 Weekly?
 Monthly?

-It is a fact that pain creates motivation.
-Pain is vital to improvement and success.
-To deal with the pain and meet our desired outcome it is important to build a routine.
-Creating a routine makes actions easier over time.
-The actions are not without thought or effort, but easier to keep.
-So what are your important whys?
+Then comes the pain.
+Yes, pain creates motivation and it is vital to improvement and success.
+To deal with the pain it is essential to build a routine. .
+So what are your whys?

-What are the facts: We know that motivation is created by pain.
+So we know that motivation is created by pain.
 We know we can lessen the pain by practicing the basics.
-We know routine will help us keep in the practice of the basics.
-This practice will lead us to our improvement and success.
+We know routines will help us keep in the practice of the basics.
+This practice will improve us and success.
 The best way to stay in the basics is through the routine.